 - Enabling health rights advocates and allies to gain insights or inspiration from the protests and proposals around the world.

-We designed this initiative with crowd-sourcing in mind and you (yes, you!) are invited to collaborate.
 Please share reports you find of health worker protests and proposals worldwide, from sources that you consider credible.
 Relevant reports include media coverage (local, national or international media, or on social media) of various forms of public collective action, as well as statements from health worker organizations or whistleblowers.
 We welcome reports in all languages.

 Want to co-create a research and advocacy agenda with us?

 We invite inquiries from researchers and organizations of health workers to discuss potential shared agendas.
 Please contact us via social media or email.